Henry1269/Machine-Learning/Random Forest Model/Readme.md

 The TLC data comes from over 200,000 taxi and limousine licensees, making approximately one million combined trips per day.

 Note: This project's dataset was created for pedagogical purposes and may not be indicative of New York City taxi cab riders' behavior.

+**NYC OPEN DATA 2017 Yellow Taxi Trip Data. **

+This dataset includes trip records from all trips completed in yellow taxis from in NYC during 2017.
+Records include fields capturing pick-up and drop-off dates/times, pick-up and drop-off locations, trip distances, itemized fares, rate types, payment types, and driver-reported passenger counts.
+The data used in the attached datasets were collected and provided to the NYC Taxi and Limousine Commission (TLC) by technology providers authorized under the Taxicab Passenger Enhancement Program (TPEP).
+The trip data was not created by the TLC, and TLC makes no representations as to the accuracy of these data.

+This project uses a dataset called 2017_Yellow_Taxi_Trip_Data.csv.
+The data was gathered by the New York City Taxi & Limousine Commission and published by the city of New York as part of their NYC Open Data program.
+To improve the learning experience and shorten runtimes, a sample was drawn from the 113 million rows in the 2017 Yellow Taxi Trip Data table.
+The dataset contains 408,294 rows – each row represents a different trip 18 columns.